aesthetic-suite/framework/packages/style/README.md

 ## Features

-- 5.1kb minified and gzipped (31kb original).
+- 5.8kb minified and gzipped (35.4kb original).
 - Atomic based CSS.
-One property per class name.
+One declaration per class name.
 - Specificity ranking so the intended property is always rendered.
 - Font faces, keyframes, imports, and other globals are rendered before normal declarations.
 - Media and support queries are grouped and rendered after normal declarations.